LingxiTang/LingxiTang.github.io/_pages/about.md

 ---
 Hi!
 I'm Lingxi (pronounced <u>ling-see</u>).

-I was born and raised in 🇸🇬, before moving to Oxford 🇬🇧 for my undergraduate studies.
-After living in the UK for ~6 years, I'm now pursuing a PhD with the [Energy and Technology Policy Group](https://epg.ethz.ch/) in Zürich 🇨🇭.
+I was born and raised in Singapore, before moving to Oxford, UK for my undergraduate studies.
+I'm now pursuing a PhD with the [Energy and Technology Policy Group](https://epg.ethz.ch/) in Zürich, Swiitzerland.

 My current research focuses on __understanding technology__, specifically the phenomenon of [learning-by-doing](https://ourworldindata.org/learning-curve), so that we can make more __effective climate policies__.

-Specifically on advanced nuclear energy & aviation decarbonisation via synthetic fuels and direct air capture.
+Currently planning to have additional focuses on __advanced nuclear energy__ & __aviation decarbonisation__.

-Climate aside, I'm concerned about AI misalignment, interested in politics and fascinated by how little we know about our brain.
+Climate aside, I'm also concerned about AI misalignment, interested in politics and fascinated by how little we know about our brain.

 Reach out to me for collab or discussions!
 I don't respond to Nigerian princes or crypto investment opportunities.